 The group beach clean until about 10.45/11am and then make their way to The Venue for coffee.
 That’s why it’s known as ‘Beach Clean and a Brew’.

 Beach cleaning can be quite a solitary activity with people litter picking on their own.
 The ‘brew’ adds a bit of a social element, because making friends and having fun is at the heart of everything that the Rossall Beach Group do.

 Even if the beach clean part of the morning doesn’t go ahead, the coffee morning will still be on.
 Please come to The Venue anyway – anytime from 10.30am.

 Rubbish on the Beach

-Marine mammals like seals, plus fish and birds eat the plastic believing it to be jellyfish or other digestible food, and it can eventually fill their stomachs so that they then starve to death, like the bird in the photo above.
+Marine mammals like seals, plus fish and birds eat the plastic believing it to be jellyfish or other digestible food.
+It can eventually fill their stomachs so that they then starve to death, like the bird in the next photo.